alexiwalker/Stagger/README.md

 # Stagger
 Python Steganography

-Note: Stagger is currently being reworked from a single standalone file to a properly structured module.
-Details in the README reflect how it will be once this transition is complete.
-This message will be removed at that time

 -----

 Stagger is a Python Steganography module developed by Alex W. and is not intended for serious usage.
-It currently has 2 encodings: naive (concurrent least significant bits encoding) and stagger (LSB pixel encoding distributed nonlinearly throughout the image in a way that can be predictably reversed)
+It currently has 2 encodings: Linear (concurrent pixel least significant bits encoding) and Stagger (next pixels index incremented by the first 6 bits, +1(decimal) of the current pixel's red channel, eg red b"10011001" would increment pixel index by 100110 -> 38 -> +1 39)

 ----